Old Treasury Building, Melbourne: Establishment of a museum

-During the 1970s, the Dick Hamer Government was developing policy for museums in Victoria.
-In 1981, Hamer's Arts Minister, the Hon.
-Norman Lacy, established a Museums Development Committee to develop a comprehensive museums policy for Victoria.
-He then also proposed to the Executive Committee of Victoria's 150th Anniversary Celebrations in 1984 that a new Museum of Social and Political History be established at the Old Treasury Building.
+During the 1970s, the Hamer Government was developing policy for museums in Victoria.
+In 1981, Norman Lacy, as Minister for the Arts, established a Museums Development Committee to develop a comprehensive museums policy for Victoria.
+Lacy also proposed to the Executive Committee of Victoria's 150th Anniversary Celebrations in 1984 that a new Museum of Social and Political History be established at the Old Treasury Building.

 Finally in 1994 after restoration of the building, the Old Treasury Building Museum was opened with exhibitions detailing the history of Melbourne, the Victorian gold rush, and the history of the building.
 Operations of the buildings and the museum are vested in an Old Treasury Building Reserve Committee of Management, and is a registered charity.
 The Museum has changed name a number of times, becoming the Gold Treasury Museum, the City Museum at Old Treasury and then the Old Treasury Building Museum again.
-Since 2011 it has presented programs in partnership with Public Record Office Victoria (PROV).
+Since 2011 it has presented programs in partnership with Public Record Office Victoria.